This page explains the duties of the Local Authority to assess and provide support to young people who care for family members.

 As well as looking at what a young carer is doing, there is also a requirement for the Local Authority to take into account the impact that their caring duties are having on them.
 Being a young carer can affect the child’s physical and emotional health and impact on their education or training.

 The assessment will look at whether it is appropriate for the young carer to provide, or continue to provide, care for the person in question (section 96 (7) Children and Families Act 2014).
 Inappropriate or excessive care is defined in the Care and Support Statutory Guidance 2016 as anything which is likely to have an impact on the child’s health, wellbeing or education or which is unsuitable for a particular child.
 This can include situations where:

 - the young carer cannot access education, e.g. they are regularly absent from school;

 - the young carer is prevented from building relationships and friendships.

 - personal care such as bathing and toileting;

 - emotional support to the adult.

-The Local Authority conducting the assessment must pay attention to any education, training or recreation the young person has and whether the young carer works or wishes to work.
-Section 96 Children and Families Act 2014.
+Under section 96 Children and Families Act 2014, the Local Authority conducting the assessment must pay attention to any education, training or recreation the young person has and whether the young carer works or wishes to work.

-If a young carer has already had an assessment they will only have a right to a new assessment if his/her needs or the needs of the person being cared for have changed; or if there has been a change in circumstances.
-Section 96 Children and Families Act 2014.
+If a young carer has already had an assessment, they will only have a right to a new assessment if their needs or the needs of the person being cared for have changed, or if there has been a change in circumstances (section 96 Children and Families Act 2014).